 These would make a great addition to any Christmas party themes because what’s Christmas without Santa?
 Serve them up at your next Christmas party alongside yummy Christmas appetizers like grape jelly meatballs and brie bites.

-They’d also be a yummy treat after a family night full of these Christmas games!
+They’d also be a yummy treat after a family night full of these Christmas games, especially if you play don’t eat Santa!

 Why You’ll Love This Recipe